Marianne Vos: 2000s

-2009

 In 2009, Vos started by winning the cyclo-cross world championships.
 She also had success on the road, as she won La Flèche Wallonne Féminine for the third time.
 Later that year, she finished second in the road world championships.

-2010
+2010s

 In 2010, Vos became cyclo-cross world champion again and won the silver medal in the road world championships for the fourth time in a row.

-2011

-In 2011, Vos captured her fifth consecutive silver medal at the road world championships.
+In 2011, Vos won the Giro d'Italia Femminile, winning 5 stages in the process as well as the points and mountains classifications.
+Later that year, she captured her fifth consecutive silver medal at the road world championships.
 She won the scratch race in the track world championships, and the world cyclo-cross championship.
 Vos was appointed as a member of the inaugural UCI Athletes' Commission in 2011.

-2012

 In 2012, Vos won the world cyclo-cross championship again.
 On the road, she recorded wins at the Ronde van Drenthe and the Trofeo Alfredo Binda, but fractured her collarbone after colliding with a motorcycle during the Valkenburg Hills Classic on 25 May.
 Although she was still able to finish the race in second place and did not require surgery, she did not resume racing until the Dutch national championships on 23 June in which she finished second, 3 seconds behind Annemiek van Vleuten.
 She then raced in the Giro Donne, where for the second year running she won five stages and the general classification.
 On 29 July she won gold in the London Olympic Games road race winning the sprint from a 3-woman breakaway which formed following the final lap of the Box Hill, Surrey circuit on the return to London.
 She finished 16th in the time trial.
 In September, Vos won her second road race world title in Valkenburg, Netherlands after five second places in a row (2007–2011).

-2013

 In 2013, Vos started off her year with yet another dominant performance at the 2013 cyclo-cross world championships, winning her fifth world championship in a row, and her sixth overall.
 Vos took little time off after her unprecedented fifth consecutive title, winning mountain bike races and then taking her first win at the Tour of Flanders by outsprinting Ellen van Dijk.
-On 28 September Vos won another world road race championship after riding away from her challengers on a steep climb in the final lap of the Florence, Italy, course.
+On 28 September Vos won another world road race championship after riding away from her challengers on a steep climb in the final lap of the course in Florence, Italy.
 She finished 15 seconds ahead of the second and third placed riders.